Blindly adding effects

 If you have some experience under your belt, then having a template with your commonly used effects and routing set-up will save you an enormous amount of time.
 It’s helpful to look at professional templates and to try and figure out why they have things set up a certain way.
 You can then start to implement some of the things you see in those templates into your own.
 If any Audio Hertz readers are interested in seeing my template or would like to see some other professional templates, you can reach out to me via Facebook or Instagram.

 Not studying enough

 Getting your hands dirty is a vital part of learning the art of recording and mixing music, but you can’t rely solely on experience.
-If I spent 10 hours everyday mixing and mastering I’d probably be pretty good, but there would still be things that I’d miss that I wasn’t able to figure out on my own.
+If I spent 10 hours every day mixing and mastering, I’d probably be pretty good, but there would still be things that I’d miss that I wasn’t able to figure out on my own.
 This is why it is crucial to incorporate some formal studying into your practice regimen.
-Treat recording and mixing like a sport: practice every day, study the greats, watch videos, recreate productions, cover old songs.
+Treat recording and mixing like a sport: practice daily, study the greats, watch videos, recreate productions, and cover old songs.

 There is nothing that can replace experience and doing something and finishing it (bolded for importance).
 You have to put in your hours along with studying the things that have worked for others in the past.

-Right now there are a ton of paid and free resources available.
-YouTube has a lot of material readily available but the problem with YouTube and other similar sites is that you can’t always be sure about the people that are teaching you and if they are a legitimate source information.
+Right now, there are a ton of paid and free resources available.
+YouTube has a lot of material readily available.
+Still, the problem with YouTube and other similar sites is that you can’t always be sure about the people that are teaching you and if they are a legitimate source of information.